Aralar Range

-The Aralar Range ([aˈɾalar]) is a mountain range in the Basque Mountains of Southern Basque Country.
+The Aralar Range ([aˈɾalar]) is a mountain range in the Basque Mountains of the Southern Basque Country.
 The part of the range lying in Gipuzkoa was established as a conservation area called Aralar Natural Park in 1994.
-In addition to its natural features, scenic beauty, recreational use and habitation, the range is home to a rich corpus of Basque mythology milestones and legends.
+In addition to its natural features, scenery, recreational use and habitation, the range is home to a number of Basque mythology milestones and legends.